HossamSmesm/Online-Retail-Analytical-SQL-Case-Study/README.md

 # Online Retail Analytical SQL Case Study
- telling a story about the data using analytical SQL functions
+ Telling a story about the data using analytical SQL functions